 - Some people do not want to be seen entering or exiting the waiting room of a therapist's office.

-- Often, there can be long waiting periods for a first face-to-face appointment.
+- Often, there can be long waiting periods for a first in-person appointment.

-- Some people are just too shy or embarrassed to start face-to-face therapy.
+- Some people are just too shy or embarrassed to start in-person therapy.

 Does Dr. Sterling Provide a Range of Services?
-Dr. Sterling provides a broad range of e-mail, Internet chat and telephone services from one-time or short-term psycho-education, guided self-help, medication information, answers to mental health questions, and responses to concerns about relationship issues to ongoing, in-depth work on personal growth.
+Dr. Sterling provides a broad range of e-mail and telephone services from one-time or short-term psycho-education, guided self-help, medication information, answers to mental health questions, and responses to concerns about relationship issues to ongoing, in-depth work on personal growth.

 - When Do Purchased Internet or Telephone Services Cross the Line From Helpful General Information to a Therapeutic Relationship?
 Dr. Sterling reserves the terms E-Therapy and Telephone Therapy for a series of ongoing communications with you about your personal growth.